pyne/pyne/docs/source/usersguide/enrichment.rst

     **Figure 1:** *The normalized total flow rate as a function of the mass separation factor between the jth and kth key components for a sample uranium cascade.*

+It is easy to see how the flow rate is minimzed near the center of this bucket-shape in Figure 1.
+Finding this minimum point is what the :func:`pyne.enrichment.multicomponent` function does.
+This optimization is the main function of the enrichment module.

 --------------
 Example of Use
 --------------